Social Media has become an intrinsic part of our day to day life. Facebook, Twitter, Google+ and many more apps help us stay connected.

 Twitter has announced that it would lift the restriction on the word limit that included @ username and attached media.

 Earlier, we were allowed to use 140 characters in a single tweet, which included the username and attached media and links.
-However, the GIFs, images, videos, and quote tweets has been removed already, with this change only the tweeted text and links would be counted within 140 words limit.
+However, the GIFs, images, videos, and quote tweets have been removed already, with this change only the tweeted text and links would be counted within 140 words limit.
 That gives you a lot of flexibility while tweeting.

 This is how your tweets would look like –